 The historic church of St. John the Baptist will soon have witnessed at least 900 years of Christian life in Penshurst.
-I do hope that that the information on this website will help encourage you to visit us in person, whether to join in a service, attend one of the events that we host, or just to appreciate looking around a fine building, full of history, and reflect quietly.
+While we are in the middle of an Interregnum between rectors, may I welcome you on behalf of the PCC express the hope that the information on this website will help encourage you to visit us in person, whether to join in a service, attend one of the events that we host, or just to appreciate looking around a fine building, full of history, and reflect quietly.
 You will be most warmly welcomed.

 About Penshurst Church